In Ynsitu you can also book your accommodation in just one click!

 We strongly recommend that you book your trip as early in advance as possible, because it means that you may secure a family who live closer to the school.
 If you book at the last minute, you may find fewer accommodation options.
 If you are planning to travel in the summer booking, we highly recommend that you book 2 months in advance.

 You should bear in mind that residence accommodation tends to fill very quickly.
-If you are planning to travel in the summer, booking at least 3 months in advance is highly recommended as the cheaper accommodation options and the city centre residences usually fill very quickly.
+If you are planning, for example, to take a summer course in Dublin, booking at least 3 months in advance is highly recommended as the cheaper accommodation options and the city centre residences usually fill very quickly.
 Another advantage is that if you live in the city centre, you are going to save a lot of money on transportation.
 Residences are often strict about the arrival and departure dates, although in some cases you may request additional nights at an extra cost.

-There are two main types: school-owned, or those owned by a real estate company.
+There are two main types of student apartments abroad: school-owned, or those owned by a real estate company.
 Studios are usually for one or two people who travel together, while if you choose to live in an apartment or house you will share the property with other people.
 If the property is owned by the school, the rest of the guests will be students like you.
-However, if you rent it from a companyyour house mates may not necessarily be students.
+However, if you rent it from a company your house mates may not necessarily be students.

 Studios are usually small and have a kitchen, a living area, one bathroom and one single or twin bedroom.
 In houses or apartments kitchen, living areas and bathroom are shared facilities.
 Bed linen and towels are usually provided and housekeeping may be included or not.
 Some studios/apartments are part of a large property which may offer other facilities such as laundry services (coin operated), gym, or reception.
 The range of options in this type of accommodation is very extensive and diverse.